equinor/echo-tag-scanner/docs/index.md

 ### Filtering and validation
 The goal of the filtering step is to take whatever textual content we got from OCR, and filter away the things which we roughly do not perceive as tag numbers.
 The ruleset is as followed:

-- The first two characters is a number
+- The string contains at least two numbers.
-- The string should be at least 4 characters
+- The string should be at least 4 characters.
+- The string is all uppercased.
+- It cannot contain a leading or trailing special character.
-- It should contain alphanumeric characters and/or one or more hyphens (-)
+- It can contain one or more of the following special characters: -_.
+  - An exception to this rule are the motor tags which contain the sequence (M) somewhere in the tag body.
+  - TODO: Document the '1"' pattern.

 After the rough filtering step, we run a more expensive validation step to filter out or correct false positives.
-This step is handled by Echo-Search __(link)__.
+This step is handled by [Echo-Search])(https://github.com/equinor/EchoSearch).

 ### Result presentation
 The UI is built using React and we have strived to keep it seperate from the capture logic.
 The UX and design choices are largely inherited from the native app.